-If you’re adding other chicken breeds to Java chickens, ensure you check the new chickens first to prevent the spread of diseases.
+If introducing new chicken breeds to a flock of Java chickens, it’s crucial to quarantine the newcomers first to prevent the spread of diseases.
 Allow both chickens to mingle before you put them all in the same coop.

 You can create a temporary home for the new chicken breeds in the meantime.
 When the new chickens feel at home, they’ll follow the Java chickens into the permanent coop.
 However, ensure you watch over them to avoid thongs getting out of control.

 Since Java chickens enjoy the attention, you must be friendly with them.
 Visit their coop frequently; you don’t have to stay for long.
 You can put them on your lap and pet them or allow your kids to play with them under supervision.

 It’s best you start raising them from chicks too.
 When it’s time for feeding them or giving them treats, ensure you get their attention.
 Even though Java chickens like to free-range, don’t allow them to fend for themselves.
 You can use food to train them in maintaining a good temperament.

 However, just like any other breed of chicken, don’t mess with the chicks a Java hen is raising.
 Hens are very protective of their chicks, making them less pleasant whenever they are nurturing.
 As such, you should respect the hen’s wishes to be left alone with her chicks.
 It can be not easy getting the chicks’ attention, but with time, they’ll come around.